zsoltmester/saturn/README.md

 #### Bugs

 - Ha túl hosszú a név, mikor hozzáadunk egy feedet, crashel (valószínűleg a query-nél is hansonló a helyzet)
-- There is an autolayout exception on the news cell, related to the avatar's height.
-Maybe this could help: https://www.wtfautolayout.com/

 ### Cikkek, amik még jól jöhetnek